-Some years ago I realised just how important relaxing was in certain sitıations.
-I was extremely shy and introverted and needed to become more socialble and at ease when talking to new people.
+Some years ago I realised just how important relaxing was in certain situations.
+I was extremely shy and introverted and wanted to become more sociable and at ease when talking to new people.
 Blushing was one of the problems I faced and it was ruining my life at the time.
+Not only was it so uncomfortable but was putting unimaginable fear into what should be easy daily situations.
 I did some research and learnt that in social situations the body reacts extremely quickly and the only way to get everything back to normal was to practise a relaxation technique in order to feel more confident.
 I will explain in more detail how this works and how learning how to perform these relaxation techniques will help you.

 First of all let me ask you which situations you find most threatening?
 Are they social encounters?
 Relaxation is most effective when you are trying to overcome fear.
 This happens because you worry about what will happen when you face your challenge, whatever that may be.
 So if you fear public speaking or meeting new people in a social setting or if overwhelming shyness is destroying your life, then I will show you how relaxation is the answer you are looking for.

 I want to make clear that relaxation is a great way to deal with any stressful situation.
 By relaxing you not only train the body to react differently to stimuli and events going on around you, you also change the way you think about situations or tasks that used to fill you with fear.
 As you face these situations and cope better using these relaxation techniques then your fear will get less and eventually disappear completely.

 These are the relaxation skills you need to practice so that you can use them in threatening or stressful situations –